Denchyaknow/GitSite_Dencho/content/projects/experiments/2021/XRBridgeSystem.md

 commentable: true
 draft: false
 private: false # hide page in search results
-tags: ["Experiment", "VR", "XR", "Unity", "Physics"]
+tags: ["VR", "XR", "Unity", "Physics"]
-categories: ["2021"] # display at the top of a page alongside a page’s metadata
+categories: ["Experiments", "2021"] # display at the top of a page alongside a page’s metadata
 # featured: true # a page can be displayed in the Featured block on the homepage.
 This is useful for sticky, announcement blog posts or selected publications etc.
 ---